What is anterior tibialis muscle pain or shin splints?

 - Proper footwear : Select sports shoes having firm counter to provide adequate heel support and, in turn, reduce and control the rate foot pronation (i.e. foot arch flattening) during sporting

-- Stretching exercises:For tightened calf-Achilles complex, regular stretching could alleviate the symptoms
+- Stretching exercises:For tightened calf-Achilles complex, regular stretching could alleviate the pain

-- Custom foot orthoses :To be prescribed after evaluation the abnormality of the foot biomechanics by Pedorthists
+- Custom foot orthoses :To be prescribed after assessing the abnormality of the foot biomechanics by Pedorthists